KalitSingh/react_technologyCards_cp3/README.md

-In this project, let's build **Technology Cards** by applying the concepts we have learned till now.
+In this project, let's build **Technology Cards** Project is something like this but it is responsive

-### Refer to the image below:

 <br/>
 <div style="text-align: center;">